What to Know About Living in Youngstown, Ohio

 Are there golf course communities in Youngstown, OH?

-You won’t find formal golf course communities in Youngstown, but you can find properties very close to the course, if not within walking distance.
+You won’t find formal golf course communities in Youngstown, but you can find properties close to the course, if not within walking distance.
 Some homes in the Boardman community are along Mill Creek Park, where the Mill Creek Golf Course is located.

 What areas are near Youngstown, OH?

 The city is about halfway between Cleveland and Pittsburgh.
-If you head to the west, you will run into the Cleveland metro and its suburbs.
+If you head west, you run into the Cleveland metro and its suburbs.
 They include the Cuyahoga National Park, Chagrin Falls, Akron, and Canton.
 Visit attractions like Lake Erie or the Rock’n’Roll Hall of Fame.
 Southeast is Pittsburgh, with its three rivers, sports teams, and arts attractions.

 What to know about living in Youngstown, OH